Wopslang/Wopslang.github.io/docs/grammar.md

 ## Notation

-The syntax is specified using Extended Backus-Naur Form (EBNF).
+The syntax is specified using Extended Backus-Naur Form (text).

 ## Source Code Representation